 - SMTP password: If your SMTP-server needs authentication, set this to your password; otherwise it must be blank

 - TLSCheck the following link for further details about SSL/TLS.

 - SMTP debug mode: It comes with three options:

 - Off (default value): The user wants this activated only in the case in which the SMTP relay does not work and further details are needed in order remedy the technical problem

 - On errors: A detailed connection log and error message will be given if an error occurs

 - Always : It gives valuable information on how a SMTP relay works.
 If an error occurs, further details are provided

-- Email batch size: When sending invitations or reminders to survey participants, this setting helps the administrator determine how many emails can be sent in one bunch.
+*Email batch size: When sending invitations or reminders to survey participants, this setting helps the administrator determine how many emails can be sent in one bunch.
 Different web servers have different email capacities, and if your script takes too long to send a bunch of emails, the script could time out and cause errors.
 Most web servers can send 100 emails in one go within the default 30 second time limit for a PHP script.
-If you get script timeout errors when sending large numbers of emails, reduce the number with the help of this setting.
-Clicking the 'send email invitation' button that is located on the token control toolbar on the right of each token sends the 'maxemails' number of invitations, displaying a list of the addresses to which the email was already delivered and a warning that "There are more emails pending than could be sent in one batch.
+If you get script timeout errors when sending large numbers of emails, reduce the email batch size using this setting.
+Clicking the 'send email invitation' button that is located on the survey participant toolbar sends one batch of invitations, displaying a list of the addresses to which the email was already delivered and a warning that "There are more emails pending than could be sent in one batch.
 Continue sending emails by clicking below.
 There are ### emails still to be sent." and provides a "continue button" to proceed with the next batch.
 So, the user determines when to send the next batch after each batch gets emailed.
 It is not necessary to wait with this screen active.
-The admin could log off and come back at a later time to send the next batch of invites
+The admin could log off and come back at a later time to send the next batch of invitations.

 - Default site bounce email: This is the email address where bounced emails will be sent to.
 For faster bounce back processing, the email address box should be limited to bounce back only